PhiliJ/TFnetwork/README.md

 What you need to do is simple: just input the expression matrix, and you will get the differentially-expression genes(DEGs), TFs with altered activity, a heatmap for TF activity and expression, TF-target network file and network plot.

 Unlike `NetAct`, `TFnetwork` only supports 2 groups, such as experiment group vs negative control.
+I will update soon I finished my current project.

 `TFnetwork` is licensed under the GNU General Public License v3.0 https://github.com/PhiliJ/TFnetwork/blob/main/LICENSE

 ### Author

-Li Lei <2020320243@stu.cqmu.edu.cn>
+Li Lei <academic@stu.cqmu.edu.cn>

-Guozhi Zhao <2020320060@stu.cqmu.edu.cn>

 ### Installation: